SanduniUpekha/SanduniUpekha/README.md

 </h3>

 -  :girl: An undergraduate student pursuing a BSc in Management Information Systems at NSBM Green University.
 -  :girl: I am incredibly passionate about the dynamic IT industry and all of its potential.
-I enjoy learning about different facets of this field, from web development and programming to designing, UI/UX, project management, and analysis.
+I enjoy learning about different facets of this field, from web development and programming to Quality assurance, project management, and analysis.

 <!---  :raised_hand: I’m looking to collaborate on open source and commercial projects. --->